Update network settings on devices in the subnetwork

 ,<dns_server_2>

-— DNS servers on the private subnet;<gateway>
+— DNS servers of the private subnet;<gateway>

 — default gateway of the private subnet;<destination_subnet>

-— for static routes: the CIDR of the destination subnet to which the traffic will be routed, e.g.172.16.0.8/29
+— for static routes: the CIDR of the destination subnet to which traffic will be routed, e.g.172.16.0.8/29

 ;<next_hop_ip_address>